-Controlled assessment and Non-Examination assessment are forms of internal assessment which measure subject specific knowledge and skills which cannot be tested by timed written papers.
-JCQ explains that non-examination assessments measure subject-specific knowledge and skills that cannot be tested by timed written papers.
-There are three assessment stages and rules which apply to each stage.
-The rules often vary across subjects.
-The stages are task setting, task taking and task marking.
+Non-Examination assessment is a form of internally assessed work in GCSE and A-Level subjects which measure subject specific knowledge and skills which cannot be tested by timed written papers.
+This part is also relevant to the Non-Exam Assessments components for Technical Awards.

+There are 3 assessment stages and rules which apply to each stage:

+- Task setting

+- Task taking

+- Task marking

+Subject-specific regulations are set out in subject specifications and Awarding Organisation 'Instructions for Non-Exam Assessment'.

 Depending on the level of control defined within the specification, controlled assessments may take place for example: